Are Nuts Good or Bad for Bodybuilding? (Pros & Cons)

 This is where nuts can be beneficial to add to your diet.

-Nuts provide 3.5g of fiber per 28g.
-General fiber recommendations are between 25 – 30g of fiber daily, meaning 28g of nuts will provide 14% of your daily fiber.
+Nuts provide 2.4g of fiber per 28g.
+General fiber recommendations are 25 – 30g daily, meaning 28g of nuts will provide 8.5% of your daily fiber.

-Additionally, it can help improve your overall mood as poor digestive health is often linked to a reduction in mental health.
+Additionally, it can help improve your overall mood, as poor digestive health is often linked to mental health issues.

 Nuts are anti-inflammatory, meaning they can help reduce the overall inflammation in our bodies.

-In particular, studies have shown nuts have a positive effect on cardiovascular inflammation and overall cardiovascular health.
-An important consideration for bodybuilders looking to perform well during heavy physical activity.
+In particular, studies have shown that nuts positively affect overall cardiovascular health—an important consideration for bodybuilders looking to perform well during heavy physical activity.

 4 Cons of Eating Nuts for Bodybuilding